Cheney, WA 99004

 - Posters may be laminated in University Graphics, located in 303 Monroe Hall, at no cost to students.

-- Students will be responsible for picking-up their posters from the Symposium Office and bringing them to their presentation session in Hargreaves Hall Reading Room (please show up at least 10 minutes before the start of your session to set-up your poster).
+- Students will be responsible for picking-up their posters from University Graphics or the Symposium Office and bringing it to their presentation session (please show up at least 15 minutes before the start of your session to set-up your poster).

 - Font and type size should be large enough to read from a 2' distance (a minimum of 16 point font size is required, 24 point font size is recommended.

-- Students should contact the Symposium office about printing posters before April 11th, otherwise the student risks paying out of pocket for printing and laminating costs.
+- Students needing to print posters early - before abstract submissions - must contact the Symposium Office, otherwise the student risks paying out of pocket for printing and laminating costs.

 - More information about the MultiMedia Commons can be found on their website.